 - Have completed a three-year history of operations prior to the application deadline.

-The designated 50 state and six jurisdictional arts agencies (SAAs) and their regional arts organizations (RAOs).
+- The designated 50 state and six jurisdictional arts agencies (SAAs) and their regional arts organizations (RAOs).
 SAAs and RAOs may serve as partners in projects.
 However, they may not receive NEA funds (except as provided through their designated grant programs), and SAA/RAO costs may not be included as part of the required cost share/match.
-SAAs and RAOs are eligible to apply through the Partnership Agreements guidelines.
+SAAs and RAOs are eligible to apply for NEA funds through the Partnership Agreements guidelines.

-An organization whose primary purpose is to channel resources (financial, human, or other) to an affiliated organization if the affiliated organization submits its own application.
+- An organization whose primary purpose is to channel resources (financial, human, or other) to an affiliated organization if the affiliated organization also submits its own application.
 This prohibition applies even if each organization has its own 501(c)(3) status.
 For example, the "Friends of ABC Museum" may not apply if the ABC Museum applies.